Application Security and Firewall Rules

 Also created during app launch process.

 |The user-related security groups are automatically deleted when you delete this user from the CloudCenter platform.|

 To isolate a deployment to a user on OpenStack or AWS clouds, CloudCenter provides the isolation tag feature.
-Isolation tags allow you to link multiple deployments such that VMs from those deployments can communicate with each other.
+When you launch a VM, isolation tags allow you to restrict the VM communication to a particular deployment (only VMs within this deployment can communicate with each other).

 Isolation tags are only supported by the Submit Job API for AWS and OpenStack deployments.

-The Enable Microsegmentation option is only available for clouds powered by Cisco ACI.
+The Enable Microsegmentation (effective CloudCenter 4.8.1, the Microsegmentation feature is called Restrict to one-way south-bound communication between connected tiers) option is only available for clouds powered by Cisco ACI.

 - Enabled: Only a tier that is directly dependent on another tier can communicate with each other.

 Disabled (default): All tiers within the application can communicated with each other.

 If the microsegmentation feature is disabled (default), nodes within the application can communicate with each other.
 However, other than the top application tier, firewall rules relating to a service-specific port are ignored and cannot be saved.
 This is regardless of the firewall rule being set to open a service-specific port for public internet access or a specific CIDR/subnet.

 When modeling application profiles or applications, use the Enable Micro segmentation option (available via the Basic Information tab in the Topology Modeler) to configure firewall rules between tiers.